nyuhpc/hpc-intro/_episodes/14-environment-variables.md

 ## Environment variables

-When  we ran the `set` command we saw there were a lot of variables whose names were in upper case.
+When  we ran the `printenv` command we saw there were a lot of variables whose names were in upper case.
 That's because, by convention, variables that are also available to use by _other_ programs are given upper-case names.
 Such variables are called _environment variables_ as they are shell variables that are defined